-Climb multipitch, alpine Rockies rock in the beauty of the Rocky Mountains, learning within an all female environment and under the supervision of a fully certified ACMG guide.
+Climb multipitch, alpine Rockies routes, learning within an all female environment and under the supervision of a fully certified ACMG guide.

 The Rockies are famous for their long multipitch rock routes.
 What better way to expore them than in a low-ratio, all-female camp?
 What can you expect on this camp?
 Rock, rock, and more rock.
 Anything is on the table: from long, scrambly alpine ridges like the one on Mt.
 Lorette , to Rockies classics like Mt.
 Louis, Yamnuska, and Eisenhower Tower, up to hard quartzite multipitch routes on Castle Mountain.